 Clinical condition or situation to which this PGD applies Inactivated influenza vaccine is indicated for the active immunisation of individuals for the prevention of influenza infection, in accordance with the national immunisation programme and recommendations given in Chapter 19 of the Immunisation Against Infectious Disease: "The Green Book", the annual flu letter and subsequent correspondence/publications from PHE and/or NHS England.
 Criteria for inclusion This PGD includes vaccination of individuals across the national immunisation programme.
 Users of this PGD should note that where they are commissioned to immunise certain groups this PGD does not constitute permission to offer influenza immunisation beyond the groups they are commissioned to immunise.
-In 2018/19, flu vaccinations should be offered to the following groups: people aged 65 years or over (including those becoming age 65 years by 31 March 2019) people aged from 6 months to less than 65 years of age in a clinical risk group (see Appendix A) such as: chronic (long-term) respiratory disease, such as severe asthma, chronic obstructive pulmonary disease (COPD) or bronchitis chronic heart disease, such as heart failure chronic heart disease, such as heart failure chronic heart disease, such as Parkinson's disease or motor neurone disease, or learning disability diabetes asplenia or splenic dysfunction a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment) morbidly obese (defined as BMI 40+) all pregnant women (including those women who become pregnant during the flu season) people living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
-This does not include, for instance, prisons, young offender institutions or university halls of residence people who are in receipt of a carer's allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill household contacts of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and therefore for whom continuing close contact is unavoidable health and social care staff, employed by a registered residential Continued over page care/nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable 3 patients/clients who are at increased risk from exposure to influenza
+Continued over page In 2018/19, flu vaccinations should be offered to the following groups: • people aged 65 years or over (including those becoming age 65 years by 31 March 2019) • people aged from 6 months to less than 65 years of age in a clinical risk group (see Appendix A) such as: • chronic (long-term) respiratory disease, such as severe asthma, chronic obstructive pulmonary disease (COPD) or bronchitis • chronic heart disease, such as heart failure • chronic kidney disease at stage three, four or five • chronic liver disease • chronic neurological disease, such as Parkinson's disease or motor neurone disease, or learning disability • diabetes • asplenia or splenic dysfunction • a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment) • morbidly obese (defined as BMI 40+) • all pregnant women (including those women who become pregnant during the flu season) • people living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
+This does not include, for instance, prisons, young offender institutions or university halls of residence • people who are in receipt of a carer's allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill • household contacts of immunocompromised individuals, specifically individuals who expect to share living accommodation on most days over the winter and therefore for whom continuing close contact is unavoidable • health and social care staff, employed by a registered residential care/nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable 3 natients/clients Continued over page are directly involved in the care of vulnerable 3 patients/clients who are at increased risk from exposure to influenza